Injection Site Reaction Testing

 While cell migration and antigen processing are expected in the context of vaccine exposure, biological pathways such as the detection of xenobiotics and stress, the neuroinflammation and the blood vessel modulation could be interpreted as signs of injection site and pain reactions.

-After subcutaneous or intradermal treatment of models at Day 1, culture medium are sampled to perform multiplex cytokine analysis.
+After subcutaneous or intradermal treatment of models at Day 1, culture media are sampled to perform multiplex cytokine analysis.

-The ISR Platform® service is recommanded with several donors in triplicates to ensure statistically significant results of cytokine expression.
+The ISR Platform® service is recommended with several donors in triplicate to ensure statistically significant results of cytokine expression.
 This allows for more accurate characterization of the activated biological pathways implicated in the local immune response.

 The exponential increase in biological data complexity has reached a point where even highly skilled experts find data analysis incredibly challenging.
 With this in mind, Genoskin created AUDACY (Automated Data Analysis of Cytokines), a proprietary bioinformatics-based analytical solution.